wullm/SimulationAnalysisTutorial/setting_up.md

 ```
 pip install ipykernel
-python -m ipykernel install --user --name=myenv
+python -m ipykernel install --user --name=my_environment
 ```

-(In case you want to remove an environment, you could use ``jupyter kernelspec uninstall my_environment``.)
+(In case you want to remove an environment from Jupyter, you could use ``jupyter kernelspec uninstall my_environment``.
+To delete the environment altogether, you can simply remove the corresponding directory.)